kishannareshpal/zsh-vscode-remote/README.md

 # Add 'zsh-vscode-remote' to the plugins list:
 plugins=(…, zsh-vscode-remote)

-# Save and quite, then source
+# Save and quit, then source the shell:
 $ . ~/.zshrc

 # You can confirm it's installed by running: